-- 2.1 Land-use planning can play a critical role in improving local air quality.
-At the strategic level, spatial planning can provide for more sustainable transport links between the home, workplace, educational, retail and leisure facilities, and identify appropriate locations for potentially polluting industrial development. - 2.2 The pattern of land use determines the need for travel, which is in turn a major influence on transport related emissions.
+2.1 Land-use planning can play a critical role in improving local air quality.
+At the strategic level, spatial planning can provide for more sustainable transport links between the home, workplace, educational, retail and leisure facilities, and identify appropriate locations for potentially polluting industrial development.
+For an individual development proposal, there may be associated emissions from transport or combustion processes providing heat and power.

+2.2 The pattern of land use determines the need for travel, which is in turn a major influence on transport related emissions.
 Decisions made on the allocation of land use will dictate future emissions, as many people and businesses will make significant use of road transport for journeys between places that form part of their daily lives.
 Suppressing this demand for travel by road can only be achieved by having a plan that recognises this demand.
 Considering the merits of individual development proposals in isolation is less likely to deliver a pattern of land use that is more sustainable.
 Ideally, planning authorities should have policies that reflect the desirability of reducing the demand for road journeys with polluting vehicles.
-Local Transport Plans, prepared in England by strategic transport authorities, contain some of this thinking and are required to consider mechanisms for reducing the need for travel. - 2.3 Policies that promote high quality building standards, reduce energy use, and require the preparation of low emissions strategies, can help to reduce local emissions of air pollutants.
-They will also align with other policies aimed at increasing sustainability, notably for reducing greenhouse gas emissions. - 2.4 Development is not inherently negative for air quality.
-Whilst a new development at a particular site may have its own emissions, it also brings an opportunity to reduce overall emissions in an area by installing new, cleaner technologies and applying policies that promote sustainability.
-The installation of more efficient low NOx boilers is one obvious example. - 2.5 The National Planning Policy Framework (NPPF) in England, and Planning Policy Wales (PPW), set out the important role of local authorities as contributing to the protection of and enhancement of the environment.
+Local Transport Plans, prepared in England by strategic transport authorities, contain some of this thinking and are required to consider mechanisms for reducing the need for travel.

+2.3 Policies that promote high quality building standards, reduce energy use, and require the preparation of low emissions strategies, can help to reduce local emissions of air pollutants.
+They will also align with other policies aimed at increasing sustainability, notably for reducing greenhouse gas emissions.

+2.4 Development is not inherently negative for air quality.
+Whilst a new development at a particular site may have its own emissions, it may also bring an opportunity to reduce overall emissions in an area over time by installing new, cleaner technologies and applying policies that promote sustainability.
+The installation of more efficient low NO_v boilers is one obvious example.

+2.5 The National Planning Policy Framework (NPPF) in England, and Planning Policy Wales (PPW), set out the important role of local authorities as contributing to the protection of and enhancement of the environment.
 As part of this role they should help to improve biodiversity, minimise waste and pollution, and mitigate and adapt to climate change including moving to a low carbon economy.
-It requires local authorities to grant planning permission in conformity with NPPF/PPW and the local plan, where there are no relevant policies or where these are out of date, unless any adverse impacts of doing so would significantly and demonstrably outweigh the benefits. - 2.6 Specifically, planning policies should sustain compliance with, and contribute towards meeting EU limit values or national objectives for air pollutants3, taking into account the presence of
+It requires local authorities to grant planning permission in conformity with NPPF/PPW and the local plan, where there are no relevant policies or where these are out of date, unless any adverse impacts of doing so would significantly and demonstrably outweigh the benefits.

-- Air Quality Management Areas and the cumulative impacts on air quality from individual sites in local areas.
-Planning decisions should ensure that any new development in an Air Quality Management Area is consistent with the local air quality action plan. - 2.7 Local authorities therefore need to set out their policies to achieve good air quality, both within Air Quality Management Areas and more widely across their districts and periodically to review them to keep them relevant and up to date. - 2.8 Many authorities have already done so and have included these in their air quality action plans, supplementary planning documents or within other documents.
+2.6 Specifically, planning policies should sustain compliance with, and contribute towards, meeting EU limit values or national objectives for air pollutants6, taking into account the presence of Air Quality Management Areas (AQMAs) and the cumulative impacts on air quality from individual sites in local areas.
+Planning decisions should ensure that any new development in an Air Quality Management Area is consistent with the local air quality action plan.

+2.7 Local authorities therefore need to set out their policies to achieve good air quality, both within Air Quality Management Areas and more widely across their districts and periodically to review them to keep them relevant and up to date.

+2.8 Many authorities have already done so and have included these in their air quality action plans, supplementary planning documents or within other documents.